 In the middle of the night another neighbor pounded on our door to wake us up.
 Thankfully we did not have kids yet, but we had to get out of the house within minutes to be safe.

 What did we take?
-I grabbed wedding photos and Papa grabbed some original comic book art.
-If our house had burned down, would we have had what we needed?
+I grabbed wedding photos and Hubby grabbed some original comic book art.
+If our house had burned down, would we have had what we needed for insurance claims, legal needs, etc?
 No. Absolutely not.

 That’s why I want you to find time THIS WEEK to make a preparedness binder, in case you ever have to evacuate.
 No, I am not going to turn into some crazy coronal-mass-ejection-end-of-the-world blogger.
 But ya know–sometimes a girl’s just got to be ready.

 Here are the things to gather for your binder.
 You may think of more items, or some of these may not apply:

 - Deeds, titles